Raccoons

 Feeding raccoons is prohibited under the Lot Maintenance and Parks By-laws.
 Never approach or feed raccoons.
 Raccoons may become aggressive if cornered.

-Raccoons will consume almost any food item, plant or animal.
+Raccoons will eat almost any food item, plant or animal.
 As omnivores, raccoons usually feed on insects, small animals, eggs, nuts, fruits and vegetables.

-Raccoons will dig small round holes and in some cases, roll up large chunks of sod to reach the grubs in your lawn.
-The grubs feed on the grass root system, destroying the grass.
-To prevent raccoons from digging up lawns, apply natural remedies from garden stores (ex. microscopic worms called nematodes, which are effective in killing grubs).
+Raccoons will dig small round holes and can roll up large chunks of sod to reach the grubs in your lawn.
+To prevent raccoons from digging up lawns, apply natural remedies from garden stores that will eliminate the grubs (such as microscopic worms called nematodes, which are effective in killing grubs).

 They will also eat from garbage and compost.
 To avoid raccoons getting into your garbage and compost bins you can: